openvinotoolkit/datumaro/site/content/en/docs/formats/datumaro.md

 There are several ways to convert a Datumaro dataset to other dataset formats using CLI:

+- Export a dataset from Datumaro format to VOC format:

 ```console
 datum create
 datum import -f datumaro <path/to/dataset>